dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 To address issues around message ordering that can lead to bugs, one usually employs locking mechanisms to ensure that e.g. a caller (or anyone) can only execute an entire call (which involves several messages) once at a time.
 A simple example is also given in the [community conversation](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s) mentioned above.

 The locks would usually be released in the callback.
 That bears the risk that the lock may never be released in case the callback traps, as we discussed in [Avoid Traps after await](#avoid-traps-after-await).
 In Rust, there is a nice pattern to avoid this issue by using Rust's `Drop` implementation.
 The example code below shows how one can implement a lock per caller (`CallerGuard`) with a `Drop` implementation.
 From Rust CDK version 0.5.1, any local variables still go out of scope if the callback traps, so the lock on the caller is released even in that case.
-This pattern can be extended e.g. to work for the following use cases:

-* A global lock that does not only lock per caller.
-For this, set a boolean flag in the canister state instead of using a `BTreeSet<Principal>`.
-* A guard that makes sure that only a limited number of principals are allowed to execute a method at the same time.
-For this, one can return an error in `CallerGuard::new()` in case `pending_requests.len() >= MAX_NUM_CONCURRENT_REQUESTS`.
-* A guard that limits the number of times a method can be called in parallel.
-For this, use a counter in the canister state that is checked and increased in `CallerGuard::new()` and decreased in `Drop`.

-Finally, note that the same guard can be used in several methods to restrict parallel execution of them.

     pub struct State {
         pending_requests: BTreeSet<Principal>,